 Local community volunteers are collaborating with the ISSO and the Office of Alumni Affairs to provide this service.
 International students/scholars and local community participants may register and enroll in the program by completing the appropriate online registration form.

 Please note that CIFP is intended for those internationals who will be at Cornell for at least one full semester.
 Due to limited resources, CIFP is not available for those who are only here for summer programs.

 Once forms are submitted, matches will be made as soon as possible between international and local participants.
 This may require some time depending on availability.
 We sometimes experience a shortage of local community participants, and so there may be a delay in the matching process.
 Thank you for your patience.

-If you are a new student/scholar, we will not be matching you with a local community participant until near the time you arrive in the US.
+If you are a new student/scholar, we will match you with a local community participant near the time you arrive.
 Once a match has been made, the participant and local community participant will both receive information about their match.
 The local participant is expected to make the first contact with the international student or scholar.

 After the initial match is made, locals and internationals are responsible for developing and maintaining their relationships.
 Time commitment and level of involvement will vary in each relationship based on the needs of participants.
 Matches can be for a year or as long as needed or desired by the local and international.
 If the match is no longer active, please notify us immediately by sending an email to firstname.lastname@example.org.
 At that point you may choose to have a new friendship match or wait until the next school year for a match.
 The ISSO will periodically offer programming and events for CIFP participants to attend.

 To view a training video, created by Rice University, which provides guidelines for participants click on this link.

 To enroll in CIFP, go to the online registration link at the bottom of this page, and then select the appropriate box, either "I have a NetID" or "I do not have a NetID."